 Counselling takes commitment from both the client and counsellor as the therapeutic relationship is paramount for you to feel safe, held and supported throughout the counselling process.

 Training, qualifications & experience

-As a registered member of the BACP, I work ethically within the standards of the Professional body as a competent private practice counsellor continuing clinical supervision and professional development attending courses, workshops, events and research.
+As a registered and accredited member of the BACP, I work ethically within the standards of the Professional body as a competent private practice counsellor continuing clinical supervision and professional development attending courses, workshops, events and research.
 I was awarded a level of Distinction completing my Higher Professional Diploma in Counselling.

 I have worked within schools, Lincolnshire Counselling Service, YMCA, Lincolnshire County Council, and now in Private Practice.
-Many of my referals come from word of mouth through my previous clients, other colleagues a few GP's and some EAP organisations.
+Many of my referrals come from word of mouth through my previous clients, other colleagues a few GP's and some EAP organisations.